docsforadobe/illustrator-scripting-guide/docs/scriptingVBScript/objectReferences.md

 ## Working with selections

-When the user makes a selection in a document, the selected objects are stored in the document’s `selection` property.
+When the user makes a selection in a document, the selected objects are stored in the document's `selection` property.
 To access all selected objects in the active document

 ```basic
 Set appRef = CreateObject ("Illustrator.Application")